 Raul T. Meoz, MD, FACR received his medical degree from the University of Zulia, Venezuela.
-He subsequently completed a full three-year residency in therapeutic radiology (radiation oncology) at Baylor College of Medicine, Houston, Texas.
+He completed a three-year residency in therapeutic radiology (radiation oncology) at Baylor College of Medicine, Houston, Texas.
 He went on to MD Anderson Hospital and Tumor Institute as project investigator in the department of radiation oncology for two years.
 Dr. Meoz received the American Cancer Society Research Fellowship Award while a resident at Baylor College of Medicine in 1974.

 Although Dr. Meoz holds lifetime board certification in radiation oncology, he has voluntarily enrolled in the American Board of Radiology’s Maintenance of Certification Program and is currently re-certified in radiation oncology.